olavim/Minotaurus/docs/testing.md

 #### PriorityQueue

 Similar to benchmarking HashMap, all benchmarks are an average of numerous consecutive calls to an operation.
 Because `contains` and `remove` are slow operations, both having a worst case of `O(n)` time complexity, all operations were tested with only 100000 elements.
+So for example `contains` was called 100000 times on a queue that has 100000 elements.

 | Operation | Integers - Time | Strings - Time |
 |-----------|----------------|-----------------|